Quantitative coarse-graining of Markov chains: Introduction

 While~\eqref{eq:intro-gen-bound} is a uniform (stability) bound that holds under fairly weak conditions and states that the effective dynamics can at most be a constant distance (in total-variation metric) away from the coarse-grained dynamics, it is completely unclear if it is a sharp bound.
 To analyse this, in Section~\ref{sec:scale-sep} we look at averaging problems for Markov chains which introduce an explicit scale-separation via a small parameter $\e>0$.
-The slow variables is the natural choice for the coarse-graining map in this setting.
+The slow variable is the natural choice for the coarse-graining map in this setting.
 One key observation is that, in general, the resulting effective dynamics depends on $\e$ and is different from the classical \emph{averaged dynamics} which corresponds to the limit $\e\rightarrow 0$.
 As a consequence, the classical averaging literature and related techniques do not apply to the effective dynamics.
 In Theorem~\ref{prop:eff-to-aver-eps} we show that the $\e$-dependent effective dynamics $\eff_t^\e$ does converge to the averaged dynamics.
 The main result here is an $\e$-version of the bound~\eqref{eq:intro-gen-bound}, which for a fixed $\e>0$ and with same initial data $\cg^\e_0=\eff^\e_0$ reads (see Theorem~\ref{thm:eps-est-positive-init})

-for any $\nu\in(0,1)$, with a finite constant $C(\nu)$ for any fixed $\nu>0$.
-The bound~\eqref{eq:intro-eps-bound} is indeed \emph{good} in that the error vanishes as $\e\rightarrow 0$, and is expected to be \emph{sharp} as the suggested (arbitrarily close to) linear decay is in line with the numerical experiments (see Section~\ref{sec:numericalExp}).
+where the finite constant $C$ is independent of $\e$.
+The bound~\eqref{eq:intro-eps-bound} is indeed \emph{good} in that the error vanishes as $\e\rightarrow 0$, and is expected to be \emph{sharp} as the suggested linear decay is in line with the numerical experiments (see Section~\ref{sec:numericalExp}).
 Note that, as compared to the general estimate~\eqref{eq:intro-gen-bound}, in the multiscale setting the estimate has poor long-time scaling due to the presence of $T$ in the right-hand side of~\eqref{eq:intro-eps-bound}.

 \paragraph{Novelty.} A systematic analysis of coarse-graining and Markovian approximations in the absence of scale-separation has been limited to diffusion processes~\cite{legollLelievre10, ZhangHartmannSchutte16, LegollLelievreOlla17, LegollLelievreSharma18, DLPSS18, LelievreZhang18, LegollLelievreSharma18,HartmannNeureitherSharma20}.
 This work provides first quantitative results on coarse-graining of jump processes in the absence of scale-separation.
 To the best of our knowledge, effective dynamics of the type presented in this article have not been considered for Markov chains and our quantitative results clearly indicate their efficacy in approximating the coarse-grained variables.
 Ideas related to coarse-graining of Markov jump processes have been studied under the term \emph{lumpability} (see for instance~\cite{Buchholz94}).
 However, these results mainly try to extract information on the full Markov chain from the reduced Markov chain without error and seem unrelated to our results.